Preventing Ground Loops in Your PCB Design

 Why Does Ground Routing Matter Anyways?

-If you remember your Electronics 101 class, you know that all electric currents move around closed loops.
-In a PCB layout, signals are routed around the board using signal and nearby return traces.
-As the signal rises to full strength and moves through the board, the signal and return traces create a current loop.
-The strength of the induced return current depends on a number of factors.
-If we briefly consider a trace and its ground plane in isolation, the current is induced in the ground look PCB plane through the parasitic capacitance between the trace and its ground plane.
+In basic electronics, it is understood that electric currents circulate within closed loops.
+In a PCB layout, signals are routed using signal traces and adjacent return paths.
+As a signal reaches full strength and travels through the board, it creates a current loop with the signal and return traces.
+The magnitude of the induced return current is influenced by various factors.
+Considering a trace and its ground plane in isolation, the return current is induced in the ground plane of the PCB through parasitic capacitance between the trace and the ground plane.

 So why is this important?
 If the trace is closer to the ground plane, the capacitive impedance seen by a signal on a trace will be lower, which forces the return path to follow closer to the area beneath the trace.
 This means that if you want to ensure a reliable return signal to the ground, your signal and return should be placed as close together as possible.
 Placing a signal trace closer to its ground plane will ensure lower loop inductance, which helps reduce susceptibility to EMI.
 By placing a ground plane below signal traces, the return signal will naturally form below the signal trace and your circuit will be complete.